himotoyoshi/carray/docs/topics/CAGroupIterator.md

 (identity), `mean` / `median` of an empty group is a masked (`UNDEF`) cell.
 Excluded cells — a value whose category code is masked or out of vocabulary — join no group.

+`sum` folds in float64, as the core does. `accumulate` is the same fold kept in the source's own data type, wrapping at its width — the spelling for staying in the type, and the exact one for an integer payload wider than float64's mantissa (a boolean accumulate is XOR parity, again as in the core).

 **Position: `min_addr` / `max_addr`, not `min_index`.** A group preserves source
 order, so a *within-group* index is weak; the group returns the **flat source